 The moment the nerve signal reaches the adrenal gland, the chromaffin cells in the marrow of the adrenal gland release epinephrine.

-Despite initiating several different responses, the effects of the use of epinephrine have a collective purpose: to provide energy so that the main muscles of the body are able to respond to the threat detected.
+Despite initiating several different responses, the effects of the use of Epinephrine have a collective purpose: to provide energy so that the body’s main muscles can respond to the threat detected.

-Epinephrine, in association with another hormone known as glucagon, is responsible for the breakdown of glycogen in liver cells.
+In association with another hormone known as glucagon, Epinephrine is responsible for the breakdown of glycogen in liver cells.
 Glycogen is a form of energy reserve used by animals.

-Epinephrine binds to a receptor on the outside of the liver cell causing a conformational change.
+Epinephrine binds to a receptor outside the liver cell, causing a conformational change.

 This modification implies that a G protein can now be integrated.
 Consequently, adenylate cyclase and ATP can bind to the complex.